Py4Phy/PHY432/modules/setup_unix/Unix_Shell.md

 code TODO
 {% endhighlight %}

-(Alternatively, open vs code from your GUI and find the file `TODO` through the *File* → *Open file* dialog.)
+(Alternatively, open Visual Studio Code from your GUI and find the file `TODO` through the *File* → *Open file* dialog.)